-We note assumption changes compared to prior year (2022) relating to renewal expenses, commission and volatility assumptions amongst others.
-However, the increase relating to the renewal expenses for the with profits policies contributed to the increase in the Life Expense risk charge in the SCR mentioned above.
+A number of assumption changes compared to the prior year relating to expenses, inflation, lapses and volatility assumptions were recorded.
+The change relating to the lapses has contributed to an increase in the policy retention and as a result increased the corresponding Life Underwriting risk charge in the SCR mentioned above.